fafiorim/homelab/proxmox-talos/ENHANCED-FEATURES.md

 ## 🚀 Quick Start with Auto-Configuration

-The cluster deployment script has been enhanced with automatic environment setup and improved status reporting.
+The cluster deployment script has been enhanced with automatic environment setup, improved status reporting, and comprehensive monitoring stack.

 ### Deploy and Auto-Configure